mcremone/decaf/README.md

 ---

+### Lxplus Setup

+First, log into lxplus:
+ssh -Y <USERNAME>@lxplus.cern.ch

+The CMSSW version used runs on slc7.
+You'll need to setup the correct OS environment using [singularity](https://cms-sw.github.io/singularity.html).
+On lxplus, this can be done with: cmssw-el7

+Install `CMSSW_11_3_4` in your home directory: source /cvmfs/cms.cern.ch/cmsset_default.sh cmsrel CMSSW_11_3_4 cd CMSSW_11_3_4/src
+cmsenv

 ### Installing Packages

 The rest of the setup should be the same regardless of what cluster you are working on.